Skip to main content

 Launch Friendli Engine in Container

 When you have prepared adapter model checkpoints, now you can serve the Multi-LoRA model with Friendli Container.
-In addition to the command for running the base model, you have to add the --adapter-config-path argument.
+In addition to the command for running the base model, you have to add the --adapter-model argument.

 # Fill the values of following variables.